finos/morphir/docs/regtech_modeling.md

         adjustedLevel2CapExcessAmount + adjustedlevel2bCapExcessAmount
 ```

-It's included here just to show how much easier it is to understand a model than the written descritpion [TODO: cite the text].
+It's included here just to show how much easier it is to understand a model than the written description [TODO: cite the text].

 ## Modeling collection operations
 The LCR spec is peppered with operations of collections of data.
 For example: